 Thoughts and words are daily conveyors of the power of intention.
 We think about the past and about the future.
 We think about what we want and what we don't want.
 We think about who we are and who we may one day become.
 When we express these thoughts verbally, they tell the 'story' of our lives.

-Every time we tell 'our story' - whether to ourselves or shared with others - it is reinforced.
-This is why we need to consciously care for the thoughts and words we allow ourselves to entertain and use.
-They should align with what we want to create in our lives.
-Thoughts and words are the 1st and 2nd stepping stones on the path to self improvement and motivation.
+Every time we tell 'our story' - whether to ourselves or shared with others - it gets reinforced.
+This is why we need to consciously care for the thoughts and words we entertain and use.
+They should align with what we want in life.
+Thoughts and words are an important stepping stone on a life changing pathway.

 One way to use thoughts and words to better our life is through the conscious discipline of setting smart goals.
 Establishing smart goals helps focus our energy and channel our intentions towards specific results.
 Setting smart goals helps us harness the powers of the mind and create as we will.
 They can be regarded as channels of intent for our personal power to flow through.

 Another channel of intent we can use to better our lives is the cultivation of gratitude as an antidote to victim mentality.
 As we become more intimate with the benefits of gratitude we realize how powerful it is as a directing force in a proactive life.
 It is another amazing vehicle with which to exercise the power of intention.